MSc Sport and Exercise Psychology

 You'll study a range of core modules:

-The in-depth research project required to achieve the MSc award.
-Full-time students complete the research project supervised by specialist subject tutors at UWE, while part-time students complete the research project over two terms in the second year of study.
+- Dissertation - To achieve the MSc award you will complete an in-depth research project.
+Full-time students will be supervised by specialist subject tutors, while part-time students will complete their project over two terms in the second year of study.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.